56 Black-Owned Food Brands That You Need in Your Kitchen

 Bakery Confections & Desserts

 Brooklyn-based Auzerais Bellamy spent a decade perfecting her blondie recipe, based on a memory of a pecan praline candy she ate as a child.
 This original blondie recipe soon grew into a wider offering of blondies and brownies you can now find on Blondery’s site.
 Whether you’re interested in Bellamy’s pecan and salted caramel blondie (the original) or a chocolate lover’s dream, the Brooklyn Blackout Blondie, you’re sure to find joy in every box.
-It’s also worth noting that these confections are in high demand and you’ll want to place a pre-order for new shipments starting in February to avoid missing out on this batch.

 The Salty Heifer has a huge variety of treats ranging from gourmet cakes and cookies to decadent cheesecakes and pies.
 The bakery’s mission is to craft goodies with simple, delicious ingredients, “with the perfect combination of sophistication, Michelin Star training, and good old-fashioned love.”